ADVRHumanoids/nn_laser_spot_tracking/README.md

 - It should work on cpu only pc, but gpu (only nvidia) is preferrable
 - Pytorch with matching version of cuda. conda (please miniconda) can be used but I probably you have to install also ros in the environent to run all
 - ROS (1)
+- If using yolov5, their requirments (see setup and running)

 ## Setup and running
 The tracking comprises two main nodes: 2D_detection for 2D neural network detection and 3D_matching for pixel-point matching and TF broadcasting.